knpuniversity/symfony/knpu/3.3-di/deprecated-autowiring.md

 ```

 Voilà!
 This is a list of all valid type-hints that you can use for autowiring.
 This
 is *awesome*.
-If you search for encoder, you'll find one called `UserPasswordEncoderInterface`.
+If you search for "encoder", you'll find one called `UserPasswordEncoderInterface`.
 *This* is the type-hint we should use!
 Symfony ships with this alias to enable autowiring.

 Cool!
 Let's find out where we're using this: